 The State of the NHS: Challenges and Progress

-Comparative Analysis with Other Healthcare Systems
+Comparative Study of Other Healthcare Systems

-Staffing and Equipment Challenges
+Challenges in Staffing and Equipment

 Efficiency and Budget Allocation